 EpLink is the Epilepsy Research Program of the Ontario Brain Institute.
 We are an epilepsy research program focused on finding new ways to diagnose, treat and improve the lives of people living with drug-resistant epilepsy.
 Our program is funded by the Ontario Brain Institute and aims to bring health innovations directly to the epilepsy community.

-A world without epilepsy.
+Our vision is a world without epilepsy.

-To reduce seizures and improve quality of life for people with epilepsy through research.
+Our mission is to reduce seizures and improve quality of life for people with epilepsy through research.

 - Diet Therapy